-Jim Steele counsels insurers on complex coverage matters and litigates insurance coverage disputes.
+Jim Steele focuses his practice on insurance coverage, professional liability, and construction.
+Jim regularly counsels insurers on complex coverage matters and litigates insurance coverage disputes.
 He defends accountants, attorneys and other professionals in malpractice claims, and he helps professionals respond to subpoenas and other legal processes.
-He has also defended attorneys in bar complaint matters.
-Finally, he defends clients in construction cases and personal injury matters.
+He also defends clients in construction cases and personal injury matters.

 Jim has wide-ranging experience in the state and federal trial and appellate courts of the District of Columbia and Maryland.
 He is a longtime member of the DC Defense Lawyers’ Association (DCDLA), serving as president from 2010 to 2011, and as a member of the Board of Directors from 2012 to 2015.
 His 20 years of courtroom experience and his involvement in the DCDLA give Jim a broad knowledge of the courts in these jurisdictions.

 For insurance companies, Jim litigates and arbitrates coverage cases involving construction mishaps, professional liability claims, uninsured/underinsured motorist policy provisions, subrogation claims, third-party additional-insured disputes, lead paint exclusions, and “other insurance” provisions.

 Jim regularly represents accountants, attorneys, title companies, appraisers, property developers, apartment-complex owners, property managers, security companies, religious institutions, nonprofit and charitable organizations, pharmacies, restaurants, and national retail companies.